Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Inquiry.md

 # Transaction Inquiry

-To retrieve the current state of any previous transaction, an inquiry request can be submitted against the original Commerce Hub transaction identifier or [merchant defined transaction identifier](?path=docs/Resources/Guides/BYOID.md).
+To retrieve the current state of any previous transaction, an inquiry request can be submitted against the original Commerce Hub transaction identifier or [merchant transaction identifier](?path=docs/Resources/Guides/BYOID.md).

 ---

 ## Request Variables